OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/prices.md

 ---
 title: prices
-description: The 'prices' page shows how to use our API to obtain and display information about historic prices of different cryptocurrencies.
+description: "The 'prices' page shows how to use our API to obtain and display information" about historic prices of different cryptocurrencies.
 This includes parameters and return types.
 keywords: